Evance23/blogger/app/README.md

-# Project Name: PITCH
+# Project Name: Blogosphere
 # About
-Human interaction is influenced by our first impression.
-The first pitch that someone makes should define the tone of their interactio with their audience.
+This is a platform that enables the users to post blogs and also view posts by others.
+The goal is to create an environment that pormotes human interaction on the online space

 # Description
-This Python-Flask Application allows users to create a one minute pitch.
-The users will submit their one minute pitches and other users will vote on them and leave comments.
+This Python-Flask Application allows users to create blog posts, read blog posts and also comment on diverse posts by others.

 # Languages Used
     .
 Python